PBLab/WideFlow/README.md

 ## ROIs Dictionary and Cortical Map:
 Supplementary data is saved at ./data
 * ./data/cortex_map/allen_2d_cortex.h5 contain a boolean map and mask of the Allen cortical atlas
-* ./data/cortex_map/allen_2d_cortex_rois.h5 contain a dictionary of the cortex ROIs with fields:
+* ./data/cortex_map/allen_2d_cortex_rois.h5 contain a dictionary of the Allen cortex ROIs with fields:
 	* Index - numerical indexing of the ROIs
 	* Area - number of pixels belong to ROI
 	* Centroid - X, Y coordinates of the ROI center of mass